SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-12-30-having-fun-in-space-with-trails.markdown

 4. Drag the **Smoke Trail** material from the **Standard Assets\Particles\Sources\Materials folder** on to **Element 1** of the **Trail Renderer** Materials
 5. Set the Time to **2** , Start width to **5** and End Width to **0.5**

-> The Trail render is a great way of adding simple trails to GameObjects, whether it is a light cycle, a car or in this case a space ship.&nbsp; They float along behind the object as it moves round the scene.
+> The Trail render is a great way of adding simple trails to GameObjects, whether it is a light cycle, a car or in this case a space ship.
+They float along behind the object as it moves round the scene.

 The Trail Render in the inspector should now look like the following screenshot: